Competitive caching with machine learned advice: Main result: Predictive Marker

+In any repetition, the predictor $h$ accurately predicts the arrival time of element $d$ but always makes mistake in elements $a,b,c$ by predicting them to arrive two time steps earlier.
+As a result, the absolute error of the predictor is $\epsilon$ (error of $2$ for any of the appearances of $a,b,c$).
+The optimal solution has two evictions per repetition (one to bring element $d$ and one to evict it afterwards).
+Instead the algorithm always evicts elements $a,b,c$ because they are predicted earlier than their actual arrival and are therefore evicted as ``wrong'' predictions.
+This means that the competitive ratio of this algorithm is also $\Omega(\eta_{1}(h,\sigma)/\opt(\sigma))$ which completes the proof. \end{proof} The latter issue can be again fixed by further modifications of the algorithm but these simple examples demonstrate that, unless taken into account, mispredictions can cause significant inefficiency in the performance of the algorithms.

-The common problem in both examples is that there is an element that should be removed but the algorithm is tricked into keeping it in the cache.
+\paragraph{Beyond blindly trusting the predictor.} The common problem in both examples is that there is an element that should be removed but the algorithm is tricked into keeping it in the cache.
 To deal with this in practice, most popular heuristics such as LRU (Least Recently Used) and FIFO (First In First Out) avoid evicting recent elements when some elements have been dormant for a long time.
-However, this imposes a strict eviction policy, and adding additional information provided by the oracle is not straightforward.
+This tends to utilize nice locality properties leading to strong empirical performance (especially for LRU).
+However, such heuristics impose a strict eviction policy which leads to weak performance guarantees.
+Moreover, incorporating additional information provided by the predictor becomes complicated.

-The above examples highlight the difficulty in finding robust algorithms, i.e. those that lead to low error when the oracle error is small.
-We remark that turning a robust algorithm into a competitive one can be done in a black box manner, albeit suboptimally.
+Competitive analysis has also built on the idea of evicting dormant elements via developing algorithms with stronger theoretical guarantees such as Marker.
+In the next subsection, we show how we can incorporate predictions in the Marker algorithm to enhance its performance when the predictions are good while retaining the worst-case guarantees.
+Interestingly, via our framework, we can provide improved guarantees for the aforementioned heuristics such as LRU, improving their worst-case guarantees while retaining their practical performance (see Section~\ref{ssec:practical_predictive}).